“Good nutrition creates health in all areas of our existence. All parts are interconnected.” – T Collin Campbell

 Intolerance to salicylates, amines, lactose and gluten are examples of intolerances to natural elements/chemicals.

-We use kinesiology muscle testing techniques to identify sensitivities to food, personal products and our environment.
+We use our holistic healing tools such as Kinesiology muscle testing techniques to identify sensitivities to food, personal products and our environment.
 Kinesiology techniques can also strengthen our body reaction system, balance our energy and identify specific digestive aids to help us heal.

 There are literally hundreds of books about diet and nutrition on the market, most of which suggest a diet low in fats and high in plant foods and complex carbohydrates.
 Some writers recommend large amounts of lean meat while others suggest a completely vegetarian diet.
 One school of thought promotes all raw foods; others recommend various systems of food combining.
 The authors of these books present many theories to explain why these diets should work, but in practice, the typical modern diet systems presented in our popular books have never been used by traditional groups of healthy human beings.

-A diet that is based on traditional foods and that is nutrient dense is what we recommend.
+- A diet that is based on traditional foods and that is nutrient dense.

 - Eat whole, natural foods.

 - Eat naturally raised grass fed red meat, wild caught fish and seafood, organic poultry, and organic eggs.